-Sales plans are a key component of your go-to-market strategy and are made up of your capacity planning, quota allocation, and territory design.
+What are the components of sales planning?
+It’s your capacity planning, quota allocation and territory design all rolled up into a key component of your go-to-market strategy.
 Organizations need to have the ability to pivot quickly and strategically in the face of disruption.
 That requires having real-time data insights to help equip teams to adjust plans on the fly and make confident decisions in any situation.
 But, what are some of the things you should incorporate into your sales strategy plan and what does that look like on a tactical level?

 8 Strategic Sales Planning Tips & Best Practices